dstroud/dreamsequence/README.md

 - Events view is entered by holding down an Arranger segment on row 5 of the Arranger view, then pressing K3.

 - Each key represents on event, which fire from left to right then top to bottom.
-  - Columns 1-16 are 'event lanes' although you can mix event types if you embrace chaos in your life (highly recommended).
+  - Columns 1-16 are 'event lanes', although you can mix event types if you embrace chaos in your life (highly recommended).
   - Rows 1-8 represent each step in the segment's chord pattern.
 Keys will be dimly-illuminated to indicate the length of the pattern.
 Note that you can create events beyond the range of the chord pattern's length- they just won't fire.

 - If an event is present (brightly illuminated), tapping the key will show the event settings.
+If an event is empty, tapping it will show the last-selected event type as a convenience.

 - Events are set using E2 and E3, and are saved using K3.

 - K2 deletes the selected event or all events if none is selected.

-- Holding one event and tapping on another will copy and paste events from the held segment.
+- Holding one event and tapping on another will copy and paste events from the held position.

 - K3 is used to return to the Arranger view once finished.